 Becoming a Golden Hawk means more than just cheering on our (really good) varsity teams – it means being a student who cares about your community, who works hard in the classroom, and who takes advantage of all the learning opportunities that can happen outside the classroom, too.

-I will be completing my PhD in Economics from Queen’s University in 2019.
-I completed a MA in Economics in 2013 from Queen’s University and a BA in Economics from Carleton University in 2008.
-I have six years of combined work experience at the Bank of Canada and the International Monetary Fund where I conducted research and policy analysis in structural macroeconomics.
+I received my PhD in Economics from Queen’s University in 2019 and my MA in Economics from Queen's University in 2013.
+I have six years of combined work experience at the Bank of Canada and the International Monetary Fund where I developed and applied global macroeconomic DSGE models for policy analysis and research.

 Research Interests / Ongoing Projects